mayasharma2110/Keep-Riding/README.md

 I tried experimenting with different height values for fieldset and its parent div which did not solve the problem and then I googled and found this [stack overflow post](https://stackoverflow.com/questions/9116689/fieldset-does-not-follow-its-parents-height
-) and from the post some [runnable example that explains my problem clearly ](http://jsfiddle.net/3hfytpw4/).
+) and from the post some [runnable example that explains the problem clearly](http://jsfiddle.net/3hfytpw4/).

 Running the example demonstrates the problem clearly (images below) you can see that the parent does not have the height which aligns with that of the fieldsets.